FCocoletziA/test_lapidarist/README.md

 # test_lapidarist

-Repository for sharing a test
+Repository for sharing Intelimétrica's test

+The libraries used for the test are
+- numpy
+- pandas
+- os
+- seaborn
+- plotly
+- zipfile
+- statsmodels